 Beginning in 2012, we began redirecting building materials from construction projects once destined for landfills to our ReStore- which will support our mission.
 Volunteers are needed to work as a demolition crew to carefully remove building materials such as cabinets, bathroom fixtures, doors, lighting, and trim work from spaces being renovated by their owners.
 The volunteer crew is led by a skilled crew leader.
 No particular skill or experience with tools or renovations is needed.

 The ReStore will sell new and gently used building materials and household items to the general public.
 Volunteers will provide crucial assistance to the ReStore staff and its customers.
 Duties may include: sorting and pricing donated items, light cleaning, moving and lifting donations, merchandise pick-ups and customer assistance.
+If you would like to volunteer at one of our ReStore locations, please fill out our application.

 Habitat for Humanity of McHenry County operates a variety of professional committees geared toward improving the impact our affiliate makes with its programs and services.
 Volunteers are encouraged to attend monthly meetings to discuss current policies/issues and offer solutions/ideas to increase the productivity of the affiliate.
 Currently, we have openings on our Public Relations Committee.